 Staying in the garage helps keep the wind off their backs, but dogs still need a small cubbyhole to hide inside.
 Something as simple as a cardboard box can help as long as it stays dry.
 Providing a light bulb overhead can offer some warmth.
 You can also find terrific pet warming beds or safe pet heating elements to situate under the dog’s bed.

-Preventing Problems With Your Dog in Winter
+Preventing Problems With Your Dog in the Winter

 It's important to be prepared before cold weather strikes.
 Consider your dog's individual needs and make the appropriate arrangements beforehand so you're not scrambling for a solution during the first winter storm.

-When an outdoor shelter or garage isn’t available, pets should be inside whenever temperatures drop below 40 degrees or the weather turns nasty.
+When an outdoor shelter or garage isn’t available, pets should be inside whenever temperatures drop below 40 F or the weather turns nasty.
 This is also the temperature range when you need to pay attention to your indoor dog's outside time.
 Try to limit it by going for shorter walks or finding indoor alternatives.
-Do your best to speed up potty time without rushing them so much that you provoke accidents in the house.
+Do your best to speed up potty time without rushing it so much that you provoke accidents in the house.

 If you notice your dog shivering as temperatures drop, it's time to try a sweater.
 Boots take more time for dogs to accept because they feel very unnatural.
 The first few times can be quite comical!
 Try them out in the house for short periods of time and use your training to prevent the dog from chewing on the boots.
 Not every dog is going to come around, but many do and it's worth trying.